wojtek11530/UnitemTask/README.md

 the consumer which process them.
 After that images are passed to additional task (run on separate thread) which saves them to as PNG files to `processed` directory.

-Tu run the main app:
+To run the main app:
 ```
 python -m unitem_task.main
 ```